samkanta/GettingCleaningData-CourseProject/CodeBook.md

 # CodeBook

-This CodeBook presents the methodology applied to cleaning and tidying large data sets used in a study of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors (see .
+This CodeBook presents the methodology applied to cleaning and tidying large data sets used in a study of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone with embedded inertial sensors (see Anguita, Ghio, Oneto, Parra, & Reyes-Ortiz, 2013).

 Data Sources
 The data sets from the study collectively formed the Human Activity Recognition database, available here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.